Free Download “5 Things You Must Know Before Traveling to Xinjiang”!

 For those who will be spending years away from home, I have found a virtual mailing address to be indispensable.
 I get my own mailbox number where my mail is scanned and I have the option to open, forward, archive or trash.
 There are a number of virtual mailbox services but I've enjoyed using this one quite a bit.Learn more ▸

 If you want to access Facebook, Twitter or even FarWestChina while you’re in China, you’re going to need a VPN (Virtual Private Network).
 I personally use ExpressVPN, which has been good for watching Netflix in China.
 There are plenty of other VPN options and you can learn more about the best VPN for China.Learn more ▸

-Some people think that I am a tour agency.
-I am not.
-If you have questions about how much it would cost to see this or do that, if it’s possible to do a Uyghur homestay, or anything like that, I highly recommend Old World Tours.
-They’ve been in business for many years and I’ve worked with them for the past three.
+Some people think that FarWestChina is a tour agency.
+It's not.
+If you have questions about how much it would cost to see this or do that, if it’s possible to do a Uyghur homestay, or anything like that, I highly recommend Old Road Tours.
+They’ve been in business for many years and I love those guys.
 They’re good people.Learn more ▸

 Travel insurance is one of those services that seems like a waste of money...until you have to use it.
 I've made trips to the local hospitals around here and I can tell you that good travel insurance is worth the peace of mind.
 Both for you and your family.
 World Nomads has been around for a number of years and they offer great coverage for those traveling to China.Learn more ▸

 Whether you want to study Chinese in country or find some good online classes you can take, Keats is one of the largest Mandarin Chinese schools in China.
 They're located in Kunming, and you can come study any time, on your own schedule.
 They even offer comfortable accommodation options.Learn more ▸

 Besides the FarWestChina travel guide, this is the next best Xinjiang guide.
 It's a bit dated (2012) but the research is good and the photos of each location are incredible.
 Read my review